aycakcayy/movie-app/README.md

 # movie-app
 It is a movie-app built with React.
-I used this on this project:
+I used this libriaries on project:

   - ✨react-router-dom
   - ✨react query